vacquaviva/MLSummerSchool_CCA19/README.md

 # MLSummerSchool_CCA19
 These are the materials for the Mini Summer School in Machine Learning x Astrostronomy taught at the Center for Computational Astrophysics of the Flatiron Institute in June 2019.

+Videos of the lectures can be found on the YouTube channel of the Simons Foundation (search for "machine learning summer school").

 # Outline